ak-aryan/SmartHotel360-Website/README.md

 # Azure Function & App Service Demo Scripts

-There are two demos that show the power of .NET Core, Visual Studio and Azure.
+There are two demos that show the power of .NET Core, Visual Studio Code and Azure.
 In order to run through the [demo scripts](Documents/DemoScripts) you will need to set up your own environment.

  * The first demo **[Azure Functions Local Debugging](Documents/DemoScripts/AzureFunctionsNETCoreDebugging.pdf)**  demonstrates the ability to easily develop and debug C# Azure Functions in Visual Studio 2017.
 This demo shows how the hotel only allows dogs by asking the customer to upload a picture of their pet.